Integration Overview & Prerequisites

 From the Mobile App: After exporting the proposal in the ArcSite mobile app, you will be prompted to send it to ServiceTitan.
 Confirm "Yes" when prompted.

 This action will create a corresponding estimate in ServiceTitan.
-If the drawing is updated later and pushed again, the latest drawing data will update the estimate in ServiceTitan.
+If the drawing is updated later and pushed again, the latest drawing data will update the estimate in ServiceTitan as long as the linked estimate in ServiceTitan has not been marked as Sold.

 4. Automatic Push of a Signed Proposal to ServiceTitan